 Install extension on Adobe Commerce on-premises

-Customize the Commerce data export configuration
+Customize the Commerce scopes export configuration customize-the-commerce-scopes-export-configuration

 IMPORTANT